-For help with estimating PPI costs please see the INVOLVE cost calculator available at http://www.invo.org.uk/resource-centre/payment-and-recognition-for-public-involvement/involvement-costcalculator/
+For help with estimating PPI costs, please see the NIHR payment guidance for researchers and professionals.

 When justifying staff costs you should also provide the % amount of time input of each member of staff and link this to the specific area/work package of the proposed study where this input will be taking place.

-You should indicate here how this research will potentially benefit the NHS and/ or public health.
-For example, where appropriate, describe the likely cost savings or benefits in terms of numbers of patients treated, treatment times etc.
+You should indicate here how this research will potentially benefit the NHS and/ or public health and social care.
+For example, where appropriate, describe the likely cost savings or benefits in terms of numbers of patients treated, treatment times, service users or carers supported etc.